catherinemoresco/PDFProject/README.md

 Set up the server.

 ##### Jonathan Jin
 Taking on QA and test coverage responsibilities.
+Designed the preliminary front-end testing framework that, as of 11/19/14, comprises the primary front-end test suite.

 ## Evolution
 While our first iteration of the software construction process did not meet all the grand visions we have for it, it was a good first step.
 We implemented the basic functions of file uploading, and impage processing and displaying, and laid the groundwork for user interaction with the document.